rfarley3/lcd-restful/README.md

 ```

 ## Install
-Coded for Python3, create a virtualenv:
+Coded for Python3, but tested for compatibility with Python2 before releases.
+If
+you don't want to use Py3, then leave off the `-p` flag and arg below.
+Start by creating a virtualenv:
 ```
 mkvirtualenv -p `which python3` lcd workon lcd